Mozartted/ravepay-nodejs/Readme.md

-# Ravepay Nodejs Library v1.0.0
+# Ravepay Nodejs Library v1.1.2
+> A modified library by legobox, forked from flutterwave

 ## Ravepay Services exposed by the library